mrfdev/1MB/Resources/mcMMO/Swords.md

 ## Swords Skills SS On

 ```
-&a**SERRATED STRIKES ACTIVATED**
+**SERRATED STRIKES ACTIVATED**
 ```

 ## Swords Skills SS Refresh

 ```
-&aYour &eSerrated Strikes &aability is refreshed!
+Your Serrated Strikes ability is refreshed!
 ```

 ## Swords.Skills SS Other Off

 ```
-Serrated Strikes&a has worn off for &e{0}
+Serrated Strikes has worn off for x
 ```

 ## Swords.Skills SS Other On

 ```
-&a{0}&2 has used &cSerrated Strikes!
+x has used Serrated Strikes!
 ```